Scentdog is designed for those pet owners just dipping a toe in the scent work world and also trainers who teach pet nose work.

 The instructor list is growing all the time.

 If you are new to nose work, I'd always suggest finding a qualified instructor to start you off.
 Teaching your dog how to ignore other exciting odours like food, birds and other amazing distractions like fox poo etc takes skill and knowledge about working with the dog in front of you and finding their motivator.

 Please note I don't send kit out with instructions, I offer references to how I see you using it in the description but another person may see something different.
 Plus as mentioned above each dog is different and not one size fits all.

-You don't actually need a lot of equipment, an odour and a pair of tweezers will generally suffice, i'm just a super scent geek and like to add novelty items and inject fun into classes.
+You don't actually need a lot of equipment, an odour and a pair of tweezers will generally suffice, I'm just a super nose work geek and like to add novelty items and inject fun into classes.